-The Bonds are rated "AA+" by Standard & Poor's Ratings Services, a Standard & Poor's Financial Services LLC business ("S&P").
+The Bonds are rated "AA+" by S&P Global Ratings, a division of S&P Global Inc. ("S&P").
 The Outstanding Parity Bonds of the Authority are rated "AA+" by S&P, without regard to credit enhancement.
 An explanation of the significance of such rating may be obtained from S&P. The rating reflects only the views of such organization and the Authority makes no representation as to the appropriateness of the rating.
 There is no assurance that such rating will continue for any given period of time or that it will not be revised downward or withdrawn entirely by such rating company, if in the judgment of such company, circumstances so warrant.
 Any such downward revision or withdrawal of such rating may have an adverse effect on the market price of the Bonds.